 Danielle loves living in Downtown Dartmouth where she can be found most often in the garden or walking the trails with a friend.

-Matt Spurway, Executive Director
+Matt Spurway (he/him), Executive Director

 Bringing different perspectives and experiences together to tackle complex social challenges is Matt’s passion, with prior Collective Impact experience in areas such as Affordable Housing, Education, Access to Healthcare, and Food Security.